populationgenomics/talos/README.md

 ### **3. Run Annotation Workflow**

 This step pre-processes and annotates variants.
 This workflow only needs to be run once per dataset.
 This can either begin with single-sample VCFs, or a pre-merged multi-sample VCF.
-If you have a pre-merged VCF, pass into the workflow with `--merged_vcf <path>`:
+If you have a pre-merged VCF, pass into the workflow with `--merged_vcf <path>` (AC/AF/AN values for each variant will be added to the VCF based on the subset of samples present.
+If you would like to provide this allele frequency data from an alternate source please raise an issue, and we can look into this):

 ```
 nextflow -c nextflow/annotation.config \